PhoenixTales/phoenix-docs/lore/gods.md

 > *Zusammen bilden sie die göttliche Dreifaltigkeit.*
 > *Den Ursprung der Welt, ihren Weg und ihr Ende.* [S]

+Innos brought light, Beliar brought the night.
+Both brought life that couldn't exist without them both, according to the *lore of the gods*.
+Beliar brought death, the negation of life.
+And Adanos, inbetween, brought healing.

 This is also expressed in form of the "Will" of the gods as ascribed to them in the scriptures.